 That these stories were nestled in the “comics box” along with Superman, Archie, etc. put them on equal footing and I suspect this was the key to their entering my psyche.
 That they were “old stories” never entered into a young mind.
 It was this comic and that comic that I would pull out of the box to read again and again.

 Here are a few of the covers to give you an idea of how beautifully illustrated they were:

 The quality of the inside was as well done as the covers.
 They took great care to make sure these were in fact, comic books.
 This was part of their appeal and popularity.
 They looked like other comics, despite the stories being from previous centuries.

-For example, here are the opening pages of Julius Caesar.
+For example, here a page from Julius Caesar.
 (Yes, they included the Bard in the collection.)